sc18kg/first-qa-project/README.md

 ## Continuous Intergration

 I have used CI as its usually paired alongside agile software development which is the method for this project.
 The main focus of the CI is to automate the testing process, from using a webhook I have enabled the tests which I have written to be performed every time an update is pushed to the git repository as Jenkins fetches this information and runs both the intergration and unit tests.
+I have used Jenkins Manage Credentials option in the Security tab to set both DATABASE_URI and SECRET_KEY for extra security so the variables are not hardcoded.
 Below I have insert the instructions that are used to input for the Jenkins to run:
 # Jenkins Build Script
 ```
 sudo apt-get update